-Ease of Use – An ideal eCommerce solution should be user friendly from an admin’s perspective as well as the customer perspective.
+Ease of Use – An ideal eCommerce solution should be user-friendly from an admin’s perspective as well as the customer’s perspective.
 It should be quick to install and customize.
 The overall buying experience for customers should not be cumbersome.

 Management Tools – The eCommerce backend should have sufficient tools to manage the web store effectively.
 Also one should consider how well it can integrate with third-party applications.

 Budget – There are various costs involved in running an eCommerce store.
-Some of them are one time while others are recurring expenses.
-You should consider the overall budget of running the eCommerce solution.
-The typical expenses include annual domain costs, annual web hosting, annual SSL certificates, development and customization charges (if you are hiring the developer), license fees for plugins and extensions.
+Some of them are one-time while others are recurring expenses.
+You should consider the overall budget for running the eCommerce solution.
+The typical expenses include annual domain costs, annual web hosting, annual SSL certificates, development, and customization charges (if you are hiring the developer), and license fees for plugins and extensions.

-Compatible Payment Gateways – Make sure that the eCommerce solution provides easy integration with payment gateways that are popular in your country/region, and the checkout & payment processing is easy and hasslefree for the customer.
+Compatible Payment Gateways – Make sure that the eCommerce solution provides easy integration with payment gateways that are popular in your country/region, and that the checkout & payment processing is easy and hassle-free for the customer.
 Here is a complete guide to WooCommerce Payment Gateways and Taxation Guide

 Flexible & Scalable – The solution should not be restrictive in terms of scalability.
 It should be able to accommodate changes in the future if you want to add more features to your web store.